lollipopman/bash-ini-builtin-blog-post/README.md

 `<TOC>_<INI_SECTION_NAME>` string.
 Then if the handler was called at the start of a new section we create an associative array for that section.
 Otherwise, we use Bash's `find_variable` function to retrieve our existing variable.
-Once we have our variable Bash provides functions to alter a variable's value.
+Once we have our variable, Bash provides functions to alter a variable's value.
 Here we use `bind_assoc_variable` to populate an entry in our associative array with the name and value from the ini parser.